 After you’re completed your placement tests and paid your New Freshman Fee, you’ll be able to register for New Student Orientation.
 During New Student Orientation, you’ll learn more about academic and social life on campus.
 Before departing, you’ll register for your first semester’s class schedule!
 Our major’s Four-Year Plan provides a sample of the courses you’ll want to take during your first semester.
 In general, you’ll want to register for your first Math class(es), Chemistry 100 or 102, English 101, and a foreign language course (if necessary), Atm Sci 100, or a general education requirement course.
 We’re also happy to meet with you to discuss your first semester’s schedule; please contact the Atmospheric Science Program Coordinator to schedule an appointment.

 From the moment you move in to the dorms in late August, you’re at home here at UWM!
 The best way to set yourself up for lasting success is to get involved, and we’ve got several ways in which you can do so once you’ve arrived on campus.
 We hold a Fall Welcome BBQ at the end of August each year for all new and returning students at the UWM Alumni House, and we invite you to come meet your fellow classmates!
 Shortly after the semester gets started, the student-led Atmospheric Science Club and Greater Milwaukee Chapter of the American Meteorological Society organizations will hold their first meetings, and you’re welcome to attend!
 Our Innovative Weather program also typically holds a pre-internship over the course of several weeks from September to October that’s open to all interested students, including new freshmen.
+You can even become involved with faculty-led undergraduate research as early as your first semester on campus!
 Plus, there are many more clubs and organizations available across campus.